Yoshi2003/xploitcraft/CDN_Config.md

 ## This README explains how I set up my Amazon CloudFront distribution for my application.
 Below, I'll walk you through the key configurations I've chosen, why I made those decisions, and what they do for my setup.

+## What is a CDN?
+A Content Delivery Network (CDN) is a globally distributed network of servers designed to deliver content to users quickly and reliably.
+By caching content at edge locations near users, a CDN reduces latency, speeds up load times, and decreases the load on your origin server.
+CDNs are especially useful for delivering static assets (like images, CSS, and JavaScript) and dynamic content to users across the world.

+## Why I chose AWS CloudFront

+I chose Amazon CloudFront as my CDN because it integrates seamlessly with other AWS services I’m already using, like Amazon EC2 to host my web app.
+It works great with AWS Certificate Manager (ACM) for SSL/TLS certificates and AWS WAF for security, along with services like S3 and Route 53.
+This integration makes it easy to set up, manage, and secure my distribution without relying on alot of external tools.

+With a massive global network of edge locations, CloudFront ensures low-latency delivery and high availability for users anywhere in the world.
+It supports modern protocols like HTTP/2 and HTTP/3, automatic object compression, and caching tailored for both static and dynamic content.
+Plus, its competitive, pay-as-you-go pricing makes it a great fit for my mdedium/small sized project..

 ## Origin Settings

 ### Origin Domain Name